 The well-known eating disorder treatment network operates this hotline, which makes referrals to specialized eating disorder treatment throughout the United States and Canada.

 This hotline is operated by trained individuals under supervision and is available from 9:30 a.m.–5 p.m.
 EST, Monday–Friday, with extended hours until 8 p.m. on Wednesdays.

-A 24-hour crisis line geared specifically for those struggling with bulimia.
+A 24-hour crisis line geared specifically for those with bulimia.

-This hotline helps you contact your local Mental Health Association, where you can get linked to mental health services and self-help support groups within your community.
+This hotline helps you contact your local Mental Health Association where you can find mental health services and self-help support groups within your community.

-Call to be linked to resources for mental and behavioral health conditions.
+Call to discover resources for mental and behavioral health conditions.

-This national organization provides referrals and supportive resources to callers.
+This national organization provides referrals and other supportive resources to callers.

 The self-help group that focuses on eating disorders and promotes wellness in all areas offers this helpline to refer you to a local chapter and provide information about recovery.
 This can be especially helpful as an additional source of support or for those who cannot afford treatment.